ikt32/scripts-updates/faq.md

 I'm not aware of any worthwhile steering wheel support solutions for FiveM, which replace GTA V's steering system with their own, and use real data from the wheels in GTA V to generate force feedback.

+### Q: Settings don't save in Enhanced since the Mansions update (`1.0.1013.17`)?

+This update (`1.0.1013.17`) introduced some changes to DirectStorage which locks all files in the game folder.
+You can disable this behavior with the following steps:

+* Create a `commandline.txt` in the game folder
+* Add a line with `-forcewin32`

+This should disable DirectStorage and allow scripts to write in the game folder again.

+There may be workarounds which allow DirectStorage for game resources but avoid non-game files (for mods), but at the time of writing, I have no direct recommendations for a specific release.

 ## Other

 ### Q: How do I install mods?